cnoam/spark_local_env/readme.md

 If you did not use `run`, you can find the token  printed in the log output of spark.  (you need it to enter the notebook)

-Open  http://localhost:4040 to see details on stages, environment etc.
+*After* the spark session is created, open  http://localhost:4040 to see details on stages, environment etc. This link is exposed by the session and does not exist before the spark session is ready.

 ## Stopping
 run `docker-compose down` or use the Docker Desktop